 The rule encouraged teams to play long balls to try and stretch the opposition team and catch them on a counter-attack, this was opposed to the slow and patient passing game, which had been dominant beforehand.

-The first rule was to counter the negative and cynical tactics that been used at the 1990 World Cup.
+The first rule was to counter the negative and cynical tactics that had been used at the 1990 World Cup.
 Players were routinely hacked down and matches became scrappy.
-Players such as the Dutch forward, Marco van Basten, were forced to retire early due to injuries sustained from such tackles.
+Players such as the Dutch forward, Marco van Basten, was forced to retire early due to injuries sustained from such tackles.

 This is one of the most important changes in modern times, as it forced goalkeepers to become more than just keepers, they needed to be good with their feet and act as an eleventh man and in some cases, a sweeper-keeper who was not afraid to come off his line and clean up the play.